isomerpages/mol-services/_servicebundles/01c-finances.md

 third_nav_title: I want to buy a resale flat
 ---

-## Plan your mode of financing your home
+## Step 3: Plan your mode of financing your home

 Work out your sums with these [HDB financial planning tools](https://www.hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning).